 Organizations typically choose to monitor KPIs they deem mission-critical to the overall success of the company.
 These could include financial metrics, such as revenue or profit targets, customer metrics, such as the growth rate of new users, and supply-chain metrics, such as time to delivery.

 Simply put, KPIs help a business understand how it’s performing in the areas most important to its success.

 What are Some Examples of Key Performance Indicators?

 Different teams across a business might identify and track multiple key performance indicators.
 Every department in a company—product, marketing, sales, design, support, etc.—can and should have its own KPIs to track.
 That way they can gauge their performance relative to the things that matter most to their success.

 A few examples of KPIs include:

 - Improve the company’s Net Promoter Score (NPS)

-How to Set-Up and Track Key Performance Indicators
+How Do You Set-Up and Track Key Performance Indicators?

 Although the specific quantitative metrics will vary for every business, there are some universal strategies for establishing and making the most of your KPIs.